Hiebarte History, Family Crest & Coats of Arms

-England with the Norman Conquest of 1066.
+Hiebarte is a name of ancient Norman origin.
+It arrived in England with the Norman Conquest of 1066.
 Hiebarte is a name that comes from the Norman personal name Hildebert, which is composed of the Germanic elements hild, which meant battle or strife, and berht, which meant bright or famous.
 One of the first records of the name was Hygbert, the Anglo-Saxon bishop of Lichfield.
-CITATION[CLOSE]

 Early Origins of the Hiebarte family

 The surname Hiebarte was first found in Cheshire where the Hibberts of Marple and Boirtles claim descent from Paganus Hubert, who accompanied King Richard I of England (Richard the Lionheart) in the Crusade of 1190.

 The Hibberts of Marples and Birtles in Cheshire claim descent from Hubert of Curzon in Calvados, a Norman noble who was granted land in Cheshire and Nottingham.

 Early History of the Hiebarte family